Gamification is a rising buzzword and trend in business, but is it just the latest ‘fad’ or can it deliver real value for business?

 One of the most common uses of gamification is benchmarking and incentivizing staff, particularly those operating in sales or customer service.
-This is where the market has seen greatest investment, with names such as Bunchball and Badgeville along the most popular.

 Individual and team dashboards can be created, with employees awarded badges, points or other forms of recognition for their efforts.
 This taps into motivation triggers that go beyond monetary rewards alone: for example, status, recognition and appreciation.

 What’s more, gamification can be used to give employees something they now expect in an always-on digital environment: real-time feedback and insights.
 Rather than waiting for traditional sales figures on spreadsheets, or perhaps monthly or annual reviews, employees can understand where they stand and how – or where – to focus their efforts and improve.